annemarie35/the-code-gloss/README.md

 ## Deploy on Scalingo

-There is a tutorial i wrote [here](https://github.com/annemarie35/TIL/blob/master/OPSERIES/SCALINGO/deployement.md)
+There is a tutorial I wrote [here](https://github.com/annemarie35/TIL/blob/master/OPSERIES/SCALINGO/deployement.md)

+Now I use `git push frontend-scalingo main` to push the code in production.